 A Travel Agent Guide to Researching & Qualifying Suppliers

-As is the case when qualifying clients, taking a thorough (and focused) approach to qualifying suppliers will not only help you craft an amazing itinerary, but it will help your travel agency in the long run.
-How, you ask?
-Hear me out:
+As is the case when qualifying clients, taking a thorough (and focused) approach to qualifying suppliers will help you craft an amazing itinerary and build enduring supplier relationships.
+Qualifying suppliers is another area where the value of a travel advisor really shines.
+It separates you from online travel agency (OTA) giants.

 Why You Need a Niche to Research & Qualify Suppliers

-Think of it like this, if you were a pediatrician and an adult came to you asking for advice about skin problems, you’d explain to them that you’re not that kind of doctor and refer them to a dermatologist.
+Think of it like this, if you were a pediatrician and an adult came to you asking for advice about skin problems, you’d explain to them that you’re not that kind of doctor and kindly refer them to a dermatologist.
 Could you give them advice?
 Probably.
-But do you want dozens of people coming to you showing their rashes that’s not on a baby’s butt?
+But do you want dozens of people coming to you showing their rashes that are not on a baby’s butt?
 No thanks.
-You didn’t sign up for that and you wouldn’t go back to medical school to try to learn a new branch of medicine.
+You didn’t sign up for that and you wouldn’t likely redo your residency to try to learn a new branch of medicine.

 - Am I passionate about the type of travel?